Moody, Magnificent Acadia: 7 Night Travel Itinerary & Guide

 Day 2: Acadia Park Loop Road, Seal Harbor, and Northeast Harbor

-Stop 1 - Sand Beach-Acadia: After parking, follow the stairs down to Sand Beach.
-Walk the coastline and begin to acclimate to the amazing scenery.
+Stop 1 - Sand Beach Acadia: After parking, follow the stairs down to Sand Beach.
+Walk the coastline and enjoy to the amazing scenery.
 Take a few photos before heading back up the stairs.
 Veer right on the trail and look for the marker denoting the start of the Acadia Ocean Path.

-Stop 2 - Thunder Hole-Acadia: Leave the path and descend the stairs to a blow hole where waves crash with a roar.
-This spot tends to quickly become overcrowded, so enjoy a splash or two and move along.
+Stop 2 - Thunder Hole Acadia: Leave the path and descend the stairs to a blow hole where waves crash with a roar.
+This spot tends to be overcrowded, so enjoy a splash or two and move along.

 Stop 3 - Monument Cove: Pass by a small, rocky stretch of coast with striking granite formations.